lexnederbragt/teaching-portfolio/pub/mappe.md

 serve these two purposes.
 So I instructed the Teaching Assistants to grade them without leaving any comments.
 It quickly became clear that it made much more sense to give students feedback on their assignment, regardless of whether they had passed or not.
-Having the option to hand in some of the work students doing, and receiving constructive comments on it, is very useful for student learning.
+For students, having the option to hand in some of the work they are doing, and receiving constructive comments on it, is very useful for their learning.
 Using the obligatory assignments for this is really a very good way for *all* students to receive such feedback, and one of the few ways to offer this to all students throughout the course.
-I thus concluded that I deliberately want to use the obligatory assignments for both formative and summative assessment.
+I thus concluded that I deliberately wanted to use the obligatory assignments for both formative and summative assessment.
 From then on, I asked Teaching Assistants to give feedback to all delivered assignments.

 Ideally, I as a teacher would also study the deliveries to distill common misunderstandings, in other words, use them as a proper formative